Letters Testamentary Vs. Letters of Administration: 5 CA Probate Differences

 Letters Testamentary vs Letters of Administration

-When a loved one dies in California, someone must have legal authority to manage their estate.
-Banks, title companies, and government agencies will not release assets or transfer property without documented proof of that authority.
+When a loved one dies in California, someone needs legal authority to manage the estate.
+Banks, title companies, and government agencies will not release assets or transfer property without proof of that authority.

-That proof comes in the form of court-issued letters: either Letters Testamentary for an executor named in a valid will, or Letters of Administration when no will exists or the named executor cannot serve.
+That proof comes from court-issued letters.
+Letters Testamentary go to an executor named in a valid will.
+Letters of Administration go out when no will exists, or when the named executor cannot serve.
+In California, both are issued on Judicial Council Form DE-150.

-This guide explains what each document does, how to obtain one, how the two roles differ, what specialized letters apply in unusual situations, and when the assistance of a California probate attorney is worth pursuing.
+This guide explains what each document does and how to obtain one.
+It walks through how the two roles differ in California probate.
+It also covers special letters for unusual situations and when a San Diego probate attorney can help with non-contested probate administration.

 Quick facts before you read on:

-• ย Letters Testamentary are issued to an executor named in a valid will admitted to probate by the California Superior Court.
+• Letters Testamentary go to an executor named in a valid will that the California Superior Court has admitted to probate.

-• Letters of Administration are issued when there is no valid will, or when the named executor is unable or unwilling to serve.
+• Letters of Administration go out when there is no valid will, or when the named executor cannot serve.
+The administrator then distributes the estate under California intestate succession law.

-• Both documents are issued on Form DE-150 and grant the personal representative legal authority to act on behalf of the estate.
+• Both documents are issued on Judicial Council Form DE-150.
+Both grant the personal representative legal authority to act for the estate.

-• Both roles carry the same core fiduciary duties: inventory assets, notify creditors, pay debts, and distribute to beneficiaries or heirs.
+• Both roles carry the same core fiduciary duties.
+The trustee must inventory assets, notify creditors, pay debts, and distribute property.

-• Small estates qualifying under California Probate Code section 13100 may use simplified procedures that do not require formal Letters.
+• Small estates qualifying under California Probate Code Section 13100 may use a California small estate affidavit and skip formal letters.

 What Are Letters Testamentary in California Probate?

-Letters Testamentary are official court orders that grant an executor named in a decedent’s valid will the authority to administer the estate.
-Issued by the California Superior Court, Letters Testamentary are the legal mechanism that transforms a private will into enforceable administrative power.
+Letters Testamentary are official court orders.
+They give an executor named in a valid will the authority to administer a California estate.
+The California Superior Court issues them.
+This step turns a private will into enforceable administrative power.

-Once issued, banks, brokers, title companies, and government agencies recognize the executor’s authority to act on behalf of the estate.
+Once the letters are issued, banks, brokers, title companies, and government agencies recognize the executor’s authority.
+The executor can then act on behalf of the estate.

 What Legal Authority Do Letters Testamentary Grant?